 Grace Bauer, Bee County Centennial, 1858–1958 (Bee County Centennial, 1958).
 Grace Bauer (Lillian Grace Schoppe), The History of Bee County, Texas (M.A. thesis, University of Texas, 1939).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Grace Bauer, "BEEVILLE, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/heb04), accessed May 18, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Grace Bauer, "BEEVILLE, TX," accessed May 24, 2020, http://www.tshaonline.org/handbook/online/articles/heb04.

 Uploaded on June 12, 2010.
 Modified on December 10, 2017.
 Published by the Texas State Historical Association.